RoyaGholami/finalCapstone/README.md

 ## How to use the program
 When you run the `main.py` file, you will be presented with a menu of options:

-markdownCopy code

-`1.
-Load data from file
+    1. Load data from file
     2. Capture new shoes
     3. View all shoes
     4. Re-stock shoes
     5. Search for a shoe by code
-6. Exit`
+    6. Exit

 ### Load Data from File